-In order to leave a positive and lasting impact on our community, we all have to do our part, and here at Food Bank of the Rockies, our team is ready to do just that.
+In order to leave a positive and lasting impact, we all have to do our part to care for our community, and here at Food Bank of the Rockies, our team is ready to do just that.
 Throughout the years, we’ve seen how important it is for parents to have healthy food options, fresh produce, and enough time to spend with their children in order to keep them happy and healthy.

 Unfortunately, we live in a world where time is at a premium, and it is often logistically easier and many times more affordable to dish up meals that may not be as nourishing in order to spend quality time with our kids.
 So how do we find a sustainable balance?